 - Sodium Lauryl Sulfate (SLS) – Added to help with the formation of suds, this chemical can be found in most toothpaste products, as the end consumer thinks that a mouth full of foam equal cleaner teeth.
 Truth is: teeth don’t get clean from the toothpaste; it’s the brushing action per se that does the trick!
 In addition, SLS may be the cause for bad breath in some people as it dries out the mouth and decreases the amount of saliva, which in turn allows bacteria to thrive.

-- Glycerin – This chemical ingredient is put into toothpaste7 to make it less ‘chalky’ and easier to use.
-As helpful as glycerin may seem for the actual procedure of using toothpaste8, it can at the same time trap bacteria when getting in touch with the teeth.
-Hence, instead of brushing harmful bacteria away, glycerin-containing toothpaste9 may actually contribute to plaque build-up and tooth decay.
+- Glycerin – This chemical ingredient is put into toothpaste to make it less ‘chalky’ and easier to use.
+As helpful as glycerin may seem for the formulation of toothpaste, it can at the same time trap bacteria when getting in touch with the teeth.
+Hence, instead of brushing harmful bacteria away, glycerin-containing toothpaste may actually contribute to plaque build-up and tooth decay.
 In addition, it also prevents teeth from repairing themselves and may eventually lead to sensitive teeth or cavities.

-A toothpaste10 combining the lack of all three ingredients is REDMOND’s Earthpaste.
+One toothpaste without all three of these ingredients is REDMOND’s Earthpaste.
 We gave it a try (read our review on our blog) and were impressed!
-Not only does this toothpaste11 avoid dental-harming ingredients, it’s also 100% natural certified and contains a great variety of organic ingredients, which will help you to make your pearls shine the healthy way.
+Not only does this avoid dental-harming ingredients, but it’s also 100% natural certified and contains a great variety of organic ingredients, which will help you to make your pearls shine the healthy way.